 Beginning June 25, 2019, several shareholder derivative lawsuits relating to the same inventory impairment charges discussed above were filed against Beazer Homes USA, Inc., certain of our officers and members of our Board of Directors in the U.S. District Court for the Northern District of Georgia.
 The plaintiffs in these cases allege breaches of fiduciary duty, unjust enrichment and violations of the federal securities laws.
-The plaintiffs seek, among other things, monetary damages, disgorgement of profits and attorneys' and experts' fees, but do not specify any specific amounts.
-We believe the allegations are without merit and intend to vigorously defend against the claims.
+These federal actions have been consolidated into a single derivative action.
+Additionally, a substantially similar derivative action has been filed in the Superior Court of Fulton County, Georgia.
+The plaintiffs in each of these actions seek, among other things, monetary damages, disgorgement of profits and attorneys' and experts' fees, but do not specify any specific amounts.
+On October 25, 2020, the Court granted a motion to dismiss the consolidated federal action but provided the plaintiffs an opportunity to attempt to amend their complaint.
+We continue to believe the allegations are without merit and intend to continue to vigorously defend against the claims.
 However, because the outcome of these legal proceedings cannot be predicted with certainty, we have determined that the amount of any possible losses or range of possible losses in connection with these matters is not reasonably estimable.